UltraCart/rest_api_v2_sdk_javascript/docs/ItemApi.md

 var apiInstance = new UltraCartRestApiV2.ItemApi();

-var merchantItemId = "merchantItemId_example"; // String | The item id to retrieve.
+var merchant_item_id = "merchant_item_id_example"; // String | The item id to retrieve.

 var opts = {
-  'expand': "expand_example", // String | The object expansion to perform on the result.
-See documentation for examples 'placeholders': true // Boolean | Whether or not placeholder values should be returned in the result.
+  '_expand': "_expand_example", // String | The object expansion to perform on the result.
+See documentation for examples '_placeholders': true // Boolean | Whether or not placeholder values should be returned in the result.
 Useful for UIs that consume this REST API.
 };

 var callback = function(error, data, response) {